| After the Hurricane

 watch it from her deathbed.
 She was therefore in a position to

-exclaim, vindicated, from the depths of her pillows,
+exclaim, vindicated, from the depths of her pillows,"Chemical engineers.
+That's what

 they need.
 That's what theyre crying out for on the Gulf